Guideline for the Safe Transportation of Pre-school Age Children in School Buses

 Safe Kids Worldwide (SKW) has provided this document as a reference for developing and implementing national, state, and local guidance and best practices regarding pupil transportation in school buses.

 The National Association of State Directors of Pupil Transportation Services (NASDPTS) issues statement papers reflecting best practice on school transportation topics.
-For instance, in February 2014, NASDPTS issued a revised position in support of lap-shoulder belts on school buses; it was titled, The Equipping and Use of Passenger Lap/Shoulder Belts in School Buses.
+Find links to all position papers at https://www.nasdpts.org/Position-Papers.